nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka is going for presidential elections Saturday to elect the ninth president with with candidates promising salary hikes for state workers, more handouts for the poor and tax cuts as the economy recovered from a currency collapse that pushed inflation to 70 percent.

-The island nation’s 17.1 voters will elect the new leader in the poll in which the winner is widely expected to be chosen after a second preferential vote count due to a tight race among the top three candidates.
+The island nation’s 17.1 million voters will elect the new leader in the poll in which the winner is widely expected to be chosen after a second preferential vote count due to a tight race among the top three candidates.

 Fighting against corruption, economic recovery from the debt crisis, tax reduction, granting concessions, public sector salary hike, and debt restructuring under International Monetary Fund (IMF) reforms have been at the centre stage of the campaigns.